How to Clean Shower Doors

 - Dryer sheets

-How to Clean Shower Doors With Vinegar Solution
+How to Clean Shower Doors With a Vinegar Solution

-The acid in vinegar will help cut through soap scum on glass and acrylic doors.
+The acid in vinegar will help cut through soap scum on glass and acrylic doors, resulting in a sparkling shine.

-Do not use a vinegar solution if you have a natural stone shower surround or floor.
-The acid will etch the stone.
+Do not use a vinegar solution if you have a natural stone shower surround or floor, as the acid can etch and permanently damage the stone.

 Mix a Vinegar Cleaning Solution

 Pour one cup of distilled white vinegar into a microwaveable bowl and heat for 30 to 45 seconds.
-Pour the warm vinegar into a spray bottle.
-Add a few drops of dishwashing liquid.
+Pour the warm vinegar into a spray bottle, then add a few drops of dishwashing liquid.

 Spray on the Solution

 Starting at the top of the shower door, mist the area heavily.
-Allow the solution to work for at least five minutes.
+Allow the solution to sit and work for at least five minutes.

 Scrub, Rinse, and Wipe Down Doors

-Again, starting at the top of the door, scrub the doors with a sponge.
+Starting again at the top of the door, scrub with a sponge.
 Rinse the doors with water.
-Dry down the doors with a microfiber cloth.
+The easiest way to rinse the doors is with a handheld shower head like the hai Smart Showerhead with adjustable water flow.
+Dry the doors with a microfiber cloth.

 How to Clean Shower Doors With Lemon Juice